-Born in Calgary, Heather Yourex is thrilled to be working at the station she grew up watching!
-Heather received her broadcasting education at the University of Calgary and SAIT before packing up and heading off to beautiful northern BC.
-At CFTK-TV in Terrace, B.C. – Heather worked as a videographer, anchor, producer and radio news reader.
-Later that year, she joined the Global network in Lethbridge, Alberta where she spent two years as a reporter, producer and anchor before getting the opportunity to work with the news team that first inspired to go into broadcasting.
+Heather received her broadcasting education at the University of Calgary and SAIT.
+After a brief time working as videographer, anchor, producer and news reader at CFTK-TV in Terrace BC, Heather joined the Global Lethbridge in 2003. where she spent two years as a reporter, producer and anchor before getting the opportunity to work with the news team that first inspired to go into broadcasting.

 A passion for telling the stories of Alberta’s newest residents prompted Heather to travel to Brooks in 2007 to tell the stories of a community of new African immigrants.
 The reports became part of a Global News Special: “Minority Report: Alberta’s Cultural Collision” that went on to win the regional and national RTNDA Adrienne Clarkson award diversity.